cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 .. seealso::

-   cylc:conf:`[runtime][<namespace>]execution retry delays`.
+   :cylc:conf:`[runtime][<namespace>]execution retry delays`.

-Tasks can be configured with a list of retry intervals, as :term:`ISO8601 durations <ISO8601 duration>`.
-If the task job fails it will return to ``waiting`` state to wait on a clock-trigger configured with the next retry delay interval in the list.
-The task job will submit again once the delay interval is up.
+Tasks can have a list of :term:`ISO8601 durations <ISO8601 duration>` as retry intervals.
+If the job fails the task will return to the ``waiting`` state, to wait on a clock-trigger configured with the next retry delay.

 An example is shown in the workflow below under :ref:`EventHandling`.